IEEE International Conference on Evolutionary Computation

 Short biography of the organizers:

-Mikel Galar received the M.Sc. and Ph.D. degrees in Computer Science in 2009 and 2012, both from the Public University of Navarre, Pamplona, Spain.
-He is currently an assistant professor in the Department of Automatic and Computation at the Public University of Navarre.
-He is the author of 28 published original articles in international journals and 40 contributions to conferences.
+Mikel Galar received the M.Sc. and Ph.D. degrees in Computer Science in 2009 and 2012, both from the Public University of Navarra, Pamplona, Spain.
+He is currently an assistant professor at the Department of Automatic and Computation at the Public University of Navarre.
+He is the author of 32 published original articles in international journals and more than 45 contributions to conferences.
 He is also reviewer of more than 35 international journals.
-His research interests are data-mining, classification, big data learning, ensemble learning, evolutionary algorithms and fuzzy systems.
-He is a member of the European Society for Fuzzy Logic and Technology (EUSFLAT), the Spanish Association of Artificial Intelligence (AEPIA).
+His research interests are data mining, classification, multi-classification, ensemble learning, evolutionary algorithms, fuzzy systems and big data.
+He is a member of the IEEE, the European Society for Fuzzy Logic and Technology (EUSFLAT) and the Spanish Association of Artificial Intelligence (AEPIA).
 He has received the extraordinary prize for his PhD thesis from the Public University of Navarre and the 2013 IEEE Transactions on Fuzzy System Outstanding Paper Award for the paper “A New Approach to Interval-Valued Choquet Integrals and the Problem of Ordering in Interval-Valued Fuzzy Set Applications” (bestowed in 2016).

 José María Luna received the Ph.D. degree in Computer Science from the University of Granada (Spain) in 2014 and the M.Sc. degree from the University of Córdoba (Spain) in 2009.
-He has currently a post-doctoral position at the University of Jaen, granted by the Ministry of Education with FPU AP2010-0041.
-Recently, he was awarded with a JdC – training PostDoc.
-He is author of the book "Pattern Mining with Evolutionary Algorithms", published by Springer.
-He has published close to 20 papers in international journals and more than 25 articles in international scientific conferences.
-He is also author of two book chapters.
-Dr. Luna has been engaged in 4 national and regional research projects.
-He has contributed to 3 international projects.
-His research is performed as a member of the Knowledge Discovery and Intelligent Systems Laboratory and is focused on evolutionary computation, pattern mining, association rules, exceptional models, subgroup discovery and any other form of supervised descriptive patterns.
+He has currently a post-doctoral position at the University of Jaen, granted by the Spanish Ministry (JdC – training PostDoc).
+He is author of the book "Pattern Mining with Evolutionary Algorithms", published by Springer in 2016.
+He has published 24 international journal papers and more than 25 articles in international scientific conferences.
+Dr. Luna has been engaged in 4 national and regional research projects, and he has also contributed to 3 international projects (Technical University of Eindhoven).
+His research interests include pattern mining, association rules, exceptional models, subgroup discovery and any other form of supervised descriptive patterns.

 Name: Mikel Galar